Can A Negative Be A Whole Number

 Q: What is the difference between an integer and a whole number?
 A: An integer includes all positive and negative whole numbers, as well as zero (e.g., -3, -2, -1, 0, 1, 2, 3).
 A whole number includes only non-negative integers (e.g., 0, 1, 2, 3).

 Q: Can a fraction be a whole number?
 A: Yes, if the fraction simplifies to a whole number.
-For example, 6/3 = 2, which is a whole number.
+Here's one way to look at it: 6/3 = 2, which is a whole number.

 Q: Are all rational numbers also integers?
 A: No, only rational numbers that can be expressed as a whole number are integers.
-For example, 0.5 is a rational number but not an integer.
+As an example, 0.5 is a rational number but not an integer.

 Q: Why is zero considered a whole number?
 A: Zero is considered a whole number because it is a non-negative integer.
 It represents the absence of quantity and is a fundamental concept in mathematics.